Now Reading

 Chamkila was more than just his “Ashleel” lyrics.
 He possessed a powerful, raw, and gritty voice, excelled as a skilled tumbi player, and also learned to play the harmonium and dholak.
 Chamkila was a master of stage performance, captivating audiences with his charm.
 He composed many of his songs himself, and his collaboration with Amarjot further enhanced his popularity.
 At the peak of his fame, Chamkila was even dubbed the ‘Elvis Presley of Punjab.’

 Chamkila, originally named Dhani Ram, was born on July 1, 1960, to Kartar Kaur and Hari Singh Sandila in a financially disadvantaged Dalit family in the village of Dugri, now a suburb of Ludhiana.
 At just 16, he joined local drama groups, where he refined his performing skills.
 At the age of 18, he found work at a cloth mill, where he would scribble songs during breaks.
 Already married to Gurmail Kaur, he had four children, but only two managed to survive.
-Chamkila, with his trademark tumbi (an ektara-like one-stringed instrument), captured the socio-cultural realities of villages in Punjab and also traveled to Canada, Dubai, U.S. and Bahrain for shows.
+Chamkila, with his trademark tumbi (an ektara-like one-stringed instrument), captured the socio-cultural realities of villages in Punjab and also traveled to Canada, Dubai, the U.S., and Bahrain for shows.

 The film touches upon Chamkila’s Dalit identity but fails to fully integrate this critical aspect into the broader narrative.
 While acknowledging the challenges Chamkila faced due to his songs, the movie superficially touches on his caste and just never mentions any detail about the caste of other characters, not even of Chamkila’s talented partner Amarjot.